kbejnar/un-debounce/README.md

 Also included is a `flush` method similar to the one found in Lodash.

+## Install

+You can install this package from NPM:
+`npm install un-debounce`

+Then use it as an ES6 module:
+`import debounce from 'un-debounce';`

 ## Arguments
 func (Function): The function to debounce.